ourresearch/oadoi-paper1/oa_analysis.md

 \# Repositories
 ===============

-A different question is to dig into which repositories are contributing to making papers available.
++A different question is to dig into which repositories are contributing to making papers available.
 Let's take a look at PubMed Central in particular, since it has become the most important single source of Green OA.
 We'll lump all the other repositories (about 5000 of them) in a separate category and plot the results.
 As a reminder, we are only looking here at articles that are *only* available from a green repository:

+We can see in the graphs at

 ``` r
 articles_all = articles_all %>% mutate(base_collection_string=as.character(green_base_collections))